Ayman-ilias/Ayman-ilias/README.md

-<p>I am an aspiring Software Engineer with strong proficiency in Python and experience in building and optimizing ML models using
-Pandas, NumPy, OpenCV, and TensorFlow.
-Skilled in software development, backend systems, and database management, with a focus on delivering scalable AI-driven solutions in fast-paced, collaborative environments.</p>
+<p>I am an aspiring Software Engineer with strong proficiency in Python and experience in building and optimizing ML models using Pandas, NumPy, OpenCV, and TensorFlow.
+I have skills in software development, backend systems, and database management, with a focus on delivering scalable AI-driven solutions in fast-paced, collaborative environments...</p>